et2536/EhsanTabatabaie.github.io/README.md

 # Ehsan Tabatabaie | Engineering Portfolio
-# An initial Step in Designing a Thermoform Tool for a Cake Container
+# An Initial Step in Designing a Thermoform Tool for a Cake Container

 ## Project Overview
 This page documents the process I took to initiate the CAD design for a thermoforming tool.
 The goal was to create a **parametric model** for this tool.
 So far, the process includes the creation of the initial steps for one side of the container.